OCA/geospatial/web_view_leaflet_map/README.rst

   items if longitude and latitude are available.
 We could imagine other kind of usages, with Polylines, Polygons, etc...
 See all the leaflet options : https://leafletjs.com/reference.html
+- Search bar is not implemented in this view.
+All records are displayed for now.
+We should:

+  - implement records refresh, when adding / removing domain in the search bar.
+  - implement a custom search based on the displayed map. (no need to load records that are out of the scope of the current displayed map).

 Bug Tracker
 ===========